expectations-augmented Phillips curve (short- and long-run Phillips curve)

 Limitations of the Traditional Phillips Curve

-• Expectations: The traditional Phillips curve doesn't adequately account for the role of expectations.
+• Rational Expectations: It didn't consider the role of expectations.

 The Expectations-Augmented Phillips Curve

-The expectations-augmented Phillips curve, developed by Milton Friedman and Edmund Phelps, addresses the limitations of the traditional model by incorporating the role of expectations.
-It proposes that the relationship between inflation and unemployment is only temporary.
+The expectations-augmented Phillips Curve, developed by Milton Friedman and Edmund Phelps, addresses these limitations by incorporating the concept of rational expectations.
+It posits that individuals form expectations about future inflation based on past inflation and anticipated future economic conditions.

 Short-Run Phillips Curve (SRPC)

 In the short run, the SRPC still shows an inverse relationship between inflation and unemployment.
-However, the slope of the SRPC is not constant.
-It depends on the aggregation of expected inflation.
+However, this relationship is not stable and can shift due to changes in expectations.

 Where:

-• $\alpha$ = A parameter representing the responsiveness of actual inflation to changes in unemployment.
+• $\alpha$ = A parameter representing the responsiveness of inflation to changes in unemployment

 Long-Run Phillips Curve (LRPC)

-In the long run, the expectations-augmented Phillips curve suggests that there is no trade-off between inflation and unemployment.
-The LRPC is a vertical line at the natural rate of unemployment ($u = u^n$).
+In the long run, the expectations-augmented Phillips Curve suggests that there is no trade-off between inflation and unemployment.
+The LRPC is a vertical line at the natural rate of unemployment (also known as the non-accelerating inflation rate of unemployment - NAIRU).
+This implies that attempts to push unemployment below the NAIRU will only lead to accelerating inflation.

-The expectations-augmented Phillips curve has important implications for macroeconomic policy:
+The expectations-augmented Phillips Curve has important policy implications:

-• Inflation Targeting: Central banks often adopt inflation targeting, aiming to keep inflation at a stable and predictable level.
-This helps to anchor inflation expectations.
+• Inflation Targeting: Central banks often adopt inflation targeting to anchor inflationary expectations and keep inflation stable.